Executive Leadership Team

 Dr. Boutros has been recognized for his leadership by several prominent organizations and publications.
+Most recently, he was named one of America’s 50 Most Influential Clinical Executives by Modern Healthcare.
 He was named to the Power 150 by Crain’s Cleveland Business; Power 100 by Inside Business Magazine; EY 2015 Entrepreneur of the Year for Community Impact in Northeast Ohio; American Red Cross 2016 Community Leader; Stokes Community Leadership Award, 2017; 183 Nonprofit Hospital and Health System CEOs to know by Becker’s Hospital Review; and a Top 30 Leaders of Northeast Ohio by Cleveland Magazine in 2018.
 More about Dr. Boutros...

 Craig Richmond was named Executive Vice President and Chief Financial Officer in January 2018.

 Richmond is responsible for the system-wide leadership and strategic direction of the organization’s financial operations, which include the revenue cycle, finance, accounting, internal audit, managed care, reimbursement and treasury departments.